 80. What is the Standard Utility Allowance and what is Heat and Eat?

-It is important that you tell DTA if you incur heating costs, AC costs during the summer (even if your heat is included), or you get regular Fuel Assistance benefits for either utilities or toward part of high rent costs.
-The application and recertification paperwork have questions about utility expenses.
-Make sure to fill out this information accurately.
+It is important that you tell DTA if you incur heating costs, AC costs during the summer (even if your heat is included), or if you get Fuel Assistance for utilities or toward part of high rent costs.
+The application and recertification forms ask questions about utility expenses.

 The “Heat and Eat” Fuel Assistance Program

-The H-EAT program was created because many seniors and persons with disabilities often underreport their AC/cooling costs, or do not realize they can claim utility costs when sharing utilities with other households.
+DTA and the Executive Office of Housing and Livable Communities (EOHLC) have a special “Heat and Eat” Fuel Assistance program, or HEAT.
+The H-EAT program was created because many seniors and persons with disabilities often underreport their AC/cooling costs, or did not realize they could claim utility costs when sharing utilities with other households.

-DTA identifies SNAP households not getting the full “heating/cooling standard utility allowance” (SUA) and then exchanges a data file with DHCD to confirm if any of these SNAP households received regular Fuel Assistance in the past 12 months.
+DTA identifies SNAP households not getting the full “heating/cooling standard utility allowance” (HC SUA) and then exchanges a data file two times per month with EOHLC to confirm if any of these SNAP households received regular Fuel Assistance in the past 12 months.
 If not, DTA provides the SNAP household with a $21 H-EAT Fuel Assistance payment.

 SNAP households who do not receive the H-EAT payment are:

-• households that have separate heating/cooling costs or getting maximum SNAP benefits.
+- households that have separate heating/cooling costs or receive the maximum SNAP for their household.

 DTA Online Guide